katsup07/Speech-to-Text/README.md

 # Speech-to-Text
-Converts users speech to on screen text.
+Converts users speech to on screen text

 In the project directory, you can run: